Promo's, Clinics, Camps & Coach's Insight to

 Remember, nothing happens over night.
 Patience and repetition is EXTREMELY IMPORTANT when it comes to improving technique.

 Most triathletes and runners are pathetic when it comes to strength, flexibility and mobility.
-As such this is a area most can greatly benefit from (especially if your over the age of 35).
+As such this is an area most can greatly benefit from (especially if your over the age of 35).

-The “patheticness” is mostly due to lack of time.
+The “patheticness” is mostly due to lack of time and know-how.
 Needless to say, endurance training is the primary focus for most.
 And with a time demanding training schedule on top of work, family and other commitments, it’s tough to do anything but the absolute necessary.

 Regardless of your limited time during your season, the off season presents the perfect opportunity to work on your strength, flexibility and mobility.